 In a vibrant celebration of culture and craftsmanship, Colgate University’s Indigenous Nations Festival brought together artisans and cultural enthusiasts on Oct.
 26, offering a vibrant homage to the traditions that have been part of Indigenous communities across generations.

-Hosted by the department of history and Longyear Museum of Anthropology, the festival featured a wide range of craftwork, including soapstone carvings, landscape photography, beaded jewelry and intricate textiles.
+The festival had many cosponsors on campus and featured a wide range of craftwork, including soapstone carvings, landscape photography, beaded jewelry and intricate textiles.
 Each item on display highlighted the artisans’ devotion to both preserving and evolving their respective cultural art forms.

 Artists Teresa Gómez Sántiz, Analí Gómez Sántiz and Consuela Sántiz Gómez conducted these sessions, marking the Jalabil’s international debut during a two-week residency at Colgate where the weavers held two workshops, a textile sale at the Hamilton Farmer’s Market, a Tseltal language lesson and participated in a Gender, Entrepreneurship and Inequality Roundtable.
 This residency celebrates the addition of two Jalabil pieces to the University Museums’ permanent collection.